Roghni naan is the traditional Pakistani naan with salivating butter flavor. Extremely soft, and fluffy to serve with curries and kebabs.

 How to Freeze the Cooked Naan?

-Wrap the naan individually in a cling sheet and pack it in an airtight ziplock bag and keep in the freezer for 2 months.
-When you need it, defrost it and microwave for 3 to 4 minutes, or simple use a skillet for reheating.
+Individually wrap each naan in cling film and place them in an airtight ziplock bag before storing them in the freezer for up to 2 months.
+When you're ready to use them, simply thaw and microwave for 3 to 4 minutes, or reheat in a skillet.

 Serving